 Stereoscopic 3D Depth Continuity in a VR film:

 In traditional 2D films the task of maintaining continuity from scene to scene is that of the Script Supervisor (and Director).
 The same goes for “depth” in a 3D or VR film.
-For instance, if a scene features a person walking down a road into the distance, the next camera angle can’t show the person to have traveled half way down the road in a matter of a couple of seconds, unless this is done intentionally as part of an effect of speeding time.
+For instance, in a 3D movie, a scene features a person walking down a road into the distance, the next camera angle can’t show the person to have traveled half way down the road in a matter of a couple of seconds.
+Unless, this is done intentionally as part of an effect of speeding time.

-But again in 2D movies, it’s easy to cheat depth.
-That’s one of the ways those stunts involving a person crossing a railroad track at seemingly the very last second while a train approaches.
+But in 2D movies, it’s easy to cheat depth.
+That’s one of the ways those stunts involving a person crossing a railroad track at seemingly the very last second while a train approaches, works.
 The use of long lenses compresses depth and makes it look like the train is a lot closer than it actually is.

 In Stereoscopic 3D and Stereoscopic 360 or “VR video films”, this cheating of depth is very near impossible to do.
 The one thing that stereoscopic 3D gives us, is the ability to record and present “Spatial information” or unlock the depth channel in a scene.